splunk/public-o11y-docs/gdi/get-data-in/rum/android/add-mapping-file.rst

     :description: Your uploaded mapping file enables Splunk RUM to convert stack traces back into a human-readable form.

 When you set the ``minifyEnabled`` property to true in your Android application source code, your build process minifies, optimizes, and obfuscates the code and generates a single mapping file, ``mapping.txt``.
 This mapping file contains the information Splunk RUM needs to convert stack traces containing obfuscated classes and filenames back into a human readable form.
-This conversion is called de-obfuscation in Android.
+This conversion is called deobfuscation in Android.

-De-obfuscation is available for Android application crashes only.
+Deobfuscation is available for Android application crashes only.

  .. note::